Tom Wilkinson (Canadian football)

-Tom Wilkinson (born January 4, 1943) is an American former professional football quarterback best known for his time with the Edmonton Eskimos of the Canadian Football League, where he played on six Grey Cup-winning teams.
+Tom Wilkinson (born January 4, 1943) is an American former professional football quarterback best known for his time with the Edmonton Eskimos of the Canadian Football League (CFL), where he played on six Grey Cup-winning teams.
 He was a Western Conference and CFL all-star quarterback in 1974, 1978 and 1979 and won the CFL's Most Outstanding Player Award in 1974.
 Wilkinson has been inducted into the Canadian Football Hall of Fame.

 Early life

 Wilkinson was born in Iowa and moved to Wyoming with his parents in 1945.
 Wilkinson played high school football in the small town of Greybull, Wyoming.
 He was scouted as both a football and baseball player out of high school.